Non-Compensatory Damages in Civil and Common Law Jurisdictions: Requirements and Underlying Principles

-We note that the ICSID tribunal in the recent Caratube II decision did not pronounce on the fault of the state as the claimants failed to satisfy their burden of proof with respect to the state’s alleged involvement in the harassment to which the claimants were subjected.
+The ICSID tribunal in the Caratube II decision did not pronounce on the fault of the state as the claimants failed to satisfy their burden of proof with respect to the state’s alleged involvement in the harassment to which the claimants were subjected.
 (See Caratube International Oil Company LLP and

 Europe Cement Investment & Trade SA v.
 Republic of Turkey, ICSID Case No. ARB(AF)/07/2, Award (13 August 2009), 177.